Ring Size Chart | How to Choose Your Perfect Ring Size | GLDN

 - Rings with open bands, like our wrap rings, are slightly adjustable.
 You will be able to pull the ring apart a touch to adjust the fit, but it only gives you a half size or so before it starts to affect the look of the ring.

 If you end up with a ring that doesn't fit, it's not the end of the world.
 If you know us, you know we want you happy, and we're here to help.
-Of course, it's nicest if you can get it right the first time, so hopefully these tips were awesome and you'll be sized correctly.
+And we get it: how to find out your ring size isn’t the simplest thing!
+Of course, it's best if you can get it right the first time, so hopefully these tips were awesome and you'll be sized correctly.
 But let us know if this is not the case, and we'll make sure you end up with a gorgeous ring to not only admire, but actually wear!